KenwoodFox/EG-207/docs/presentations/CONOPS.md

 Our sensor package consisting of an:

- - Arduino Mega 2560 (AVR) with hardware sensors
+ - Arduino Mega 2560 (AVR) with hardware sensors.
- - A student Laptop Running LabView
+ - A student Laptop Running LabView.

 # Physical Environment